Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Inducing sparsity and row sparsity with ADMM

 \section{Inducing sparsity and row sparsity with ADMM}

-It is natural to consider ADMM methods for attacking problems like \ref{prob:min1norm} and \ref{prob:min21norm}, seeking fast convergence to near optima.
+It is natural to consider specialized algorithms for attacking problems like \ref{prob:min1norm} and \ref{prob:min21norm}, seeking fast convergence to near optima.
 It is even more enticing to seek such methods for their compact forms, \ref{prob:barmin1norm} and \ref{prob:barmin21norm}.
+In these compact forms, we have unconstrained minimization problems in a single variable.
+Motivated by for example \cite[Section 6.1]{boyd2011distributed}, we can introduce a second variable and linear linking constraints to seek to develop efficient ADMM algorithms.